kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ### CPU

 A double speed (3.56 Mhz) clock speedup mod has been applied.
 A jumper (J18) allows the clock to be slowed to normal.
 This could be by external switch, or any future circuit potentially under software control.
-See U1, U2 in schematic.
 Note: If the cassette motor is turned on the speed will automatically be slowed.

 The use of a modern CMOS Z-80 CPU is preferable